idianal/personal-site/posts/2026/side-project-a-keyboard-disabler.md

 ---
 layout: post.njk
-title: "Writing a Keyboard Disabler for macOS"
+title: "Side Project: A Keyboard Disabler"
 date: 2026-06-18
 description: "`heel` disables the macOS keyboard.
 It is useful when you want to clean your laptop without triggering stray input."
 ---